Below are some key facts and figures from GiGL data holdings. Please credit them to “Greenspace Information for Greater London CIC, 2019”.

 How much of London is open?

-Roughly 60% of Greater London is open (i.e. undeveloped) land.
-39% of this is land that has an amenity value or potential amenity value (6).
+More than 60% of Greater London is open (i.e. undeveloped) land.
+42% of this is land that has an amenity value or potential amenity value (6).
 The rest of the open land is domestic gardens.

 What is London’s open space used for?

 London’s open spaces are multifunctional, both in terms of their ecosystem services and their amenity value for London’s residents.
-39% of Greater London can be classified as open space (7).
-This can be divided into the following categories:
+42% of Greater London can be classified as open space (7).
+This can be divided into the land use categories displayed in figure 3.
+Get in touch to access data on more detailed land uses.

 |Land Use||Area (ha)||Percentage|